Metallization of colloidal crystals: Results

 A20 crystals are orthorhombic and yet lower symmetry and more complex than the \gls{bct} or A$_\text{d}$ crystals.
 Their unit cells are defined by the ratios between $a$, $b$, and $c$, as well as a parameter $y$ that determines the lattice point placement within the unit cell.
 We observe two A20 crystal types with different lattice parameter ratios as a function of $n_s$:$n_l$.
 All 3:1 A20s have a consistent set of parameters $c/a$, $c/b$, and $y$, while the 4:1 A20 have another.
 Each parameter set results in different numbers of interstitial sites for the small particles.
 Additionally, due to the low symmetry of the A20 lattice, its parameters can be tuned to produce other lattices of higher symmetry.
 These include those observed at other values of $n_s$:$n_l$ and temperatures in this study, such as \gls{bcc} and \gls{fcc}.
 More details on all common lattices found in this study can be found in the Supplemental Material.

 For almost all crystals listed in Table \ref{tab:lattice_layout}, a simple analysis of the potential energy landscape of a unit cell demonstrates why each lattice type is favorable at a given $n_s$:$n_l$ ratio.
-The landscapes were calculated with pairwise potentials between the large particles and one interactive chain bead using the interactive bead as a test particle, and therefore they do not take into account any small-small particle interactions.
-Each energy landscape includes potential energy wells (the most favorable locations for the interactive beads) and potential energy plateaus near zero (the least favorable locations for the interactive beads).
+The landscapes were calculated with pairwise potentials between the large particles and one interactive chain bead, using the same method as described in \cite{Lopez-Rios2021}.
+The potential energy of a given point in a unit cell is the sum of the pairwise potential energy between a test particle (one interactive bead) located at that point within the unit cell and all large particles in the current and surrounding unit cells that contribute to the test particle's energy.
+This method only accounts for interactions between the large particle lattice and one interactive bead, and therefore does not take into account any small particle-small particle interactions or lattice vibration.
+However, even with these simplifications, the calculated energy landscapes can shed light on the spatial distribution of the particles.
+Each energy landscape shows potential energy wells (the most favorable locations for the interactive beads) and potential energy plateaus near zero (the least favorable locations for the interactive beads).
 For almost every lattice, the simulation results show that when the sublattice is localized, the interactive ends spend the most time in the energy wells, and the centers of the small particles spend the most time on the energy plateaus.
 This means we can predict the location of small particles once we know the unit cell of the large particle crystal, by identifying the location of the energy plateaus.
 The existence of these energy wells and their non-spherically symmetric distribution around the energy plateaus also highlights the importance of separation between the attractive component of the small particles and their cores, which in this case is due to the grafted chains.